 A lot of people say that Aman isn’t what it used to be since it was sold to a Russian investment group in 2014.
-While I’m not sure I’d go that far, I can’t help but feel like most of their new properties under construction are very… uncreative?
+While I’m not sure I’d go that far, I can’t help but feel like most new properties under construction are very… uncreative?

 Amanjiwo in Java

-Aman New York
+Aman New York rendering

 What do you make of Aman’s new Bangkok property?